25MoDong/modong-fe/IMPLEMENTATION_REVIEW.md

   - If API Gateway double-decodes: set `VITE_DOUBLE_ENCODE_PATHS=1` at build time.
   - Alternative: change backend endpoints to accept IDs in query params instead of path segments where practical.

+## Diagnostics

+- Client logging: enable `VITE_API_DEBUG=1` to log each API call (method, URL, status, duration).
+Useful to confirm which origin served a request and whether SPA rewrites interfered.
+- Encoding toggle: set `VITE_DOUBLE_ENCODE_PATHS=1` if you observe 400s when IDs include spaces or special characters behind API Gateway.
+- Curl via CloudFront: run the commands in “Quick Verification Commands” pointing at the CloudFront domain to ensure the `/api/*` behavior is used.

 ## Quick Verification Commands

 Replace `<domain>` with your CloudFront domain.